asos-simonjobling/asos-simonjobling/eoy.md

 ### Looking ahead:

 1. Based on the last 6 months, and peer feedback, what do you want to achieve or focus on, what’re you looking forward to over the next 6 months

+Team metrics - identify and improve priority areas for all five teams Option to focus on one platform with additional EM?
+Level up the podcast to be market leading, not just the standard (stand out content formats, recognition from industry) Step back but provide support to other initiatives Understand career options following new levels - where to focus next, realistic timelines Still two minds about coaching - more the commitment on the apprenticeship scheme than anything else

 2. Is there anything you’re not looking forward to?

+Handling cost of living crisis with unrealistic "market competitive" reward expectations from direct reports.

 3. When do you see yourself reaching the next level?

+Depends on new competency system

 ## Workday Feedback Questions